 Before you begin to refinish your wood dining table, you will need to gather the necessary materials.
 You will need sandpaper in various grits, a tack cloth, a wood stain, a foam brush, and a polyurethane topcoat.

 Once you have gathered all of the materials, you are ready to begin refinishing your wood dining table.

 Step #1: Prepare the Wood

 Preparing the wood is the first step in refinishing your wood dining table.
-But make sure you’re using the best wood for your dining table top for better results.
-Start by removing all of the items from the surface of the table.
+It’s also crucial to ensure you’re working with the best wood for your dining table top to achieve the best results.
+Begin by clearing the table’s surface of all items.
 Next, use medium-grit sandpaper to remove any stains or defects on the surface of the wood.

 Once you have sanded the table’s surface, use a tack cloth to remove any dust from the surface.